bbauska/LFS170x/readme.md

 </p>
 &nbsp;

+<a href="https://bitcoinfoundation.org/">Bitcoin</a> and cryptocurrencies
-[Bitcoin](https://bitcoinfoundation.org/) and cryptocurrencies are great use cases for blockchain, but they are just one component of the technology.
+are great use cases for blockchain, but they are just one component of the technology.
 Some privately run blockchains do not use cryptocurrencies as a function of their blockchains.
 Blockchain technology can easily transfer anything from property rights, stocks, and even artwork.
 There are many more use cases that utilize blockchain technology far reaching than currency transfer.